• Level 2

 Palliative Care Training vs End-of-Life Care Training?

-While palliative care training and end-of-life care training are similar, there are some important differences:
+Palliative care training and end-of-life care training are closely related, but they’re not the same.
+Here are the main differences:

-Both types of training are important for providing complete care to patients with serious illnesses, and much of the knowledge and skills they teach overlap.
+Both types of training are important.
+They help caregivers provide complete, compassionate care for people with serious illnesses.
+Some of the knowledge and skills in each course also overlap.

 What is the difference between End-of-Life Care and Palliative Care?